Ninkurra: Daughter of Enki

 In the myth Enki and Ninhursag a goddess named Ninkurra is a daughter of the eponymous god born from an incestuous encounter between him and Ninnisig.
-Subsequently she also becomes his victim, and depending on the version, she is either the mother of Ninimma and thus grandmother of Uttu, or the mother of the latter goddess, with Ninimma skipped.
+Subsequently, she also becomes his victim, and depending on the version, she is either the mother of Ninimma and thus grandmother of Uttu, or the mother of the latter goddess, with Ninimma skipped.
 According to Dina Katz it remains uncertain why any of the goddesses who appear in this section of the myth were selected by its compilers for their respective roles.
 Lluís Feliu interprets this version of Ninkurra as a goddess of the mountains based on the literal meaning of her name, and argues she was the same as the craftsman deity, whose role as a divine sculptor according to this theory would point at the origin of the material divine statues were made of.
 However, Antoine Cavigneaux and Manfred Krebernik consider them to be two separate deities.

 Husband of Uttu

 In a late tradition documented in the god list An = Anum Ninkurra, in this case male, appears as the husband of Uttu.
 According to Cavigneaux and Krebernik this version corresponds to the divine craftsman.
-Josephine Fechner and Michel Tanret suggests that this Ninkurra might be the same as the deity Nin-NAM.RI, possibly to be read as Ninbirre, explained in An = Anum as a divine seal cutter (dBUR.GUL).
+Josephine Fechner and Michel Tanret suggest that this Ninkurra might be the same as the deity Nin-NAM.RI, possibly to be read as Ninbirre, explained in An = Anum as a divine seal cutter (dBUR.GUL).

 Primordial deity

-Anoher goddess with the same name, Ninkur, occurs alongside a male deity named Enkur in lists of the so-called "Enki-Ninki deities," the ancestors of Enlil.
+Another goddess with the same name, Ninkur, occurs alongside a male deity named Enkur in lists of the so-called "Enki-Ninki deities," the ancestors of Enlil.
 The pair Enkur-Ninkur is attested in the Old Babylonian An = Anum forerunner, in An = Anum itself, and in a god list known from a copy from Mari, but their exact position among the generations of primordial deities varies.